Zeex/sampgdk/README.md

 	*	Pass -lsampgdk flag to the linker.
 	*	Done!

-If you are new to GDK you look at the code of helloworld example in `examples/helloworld/` first, it will teach you some basics.
+If you are new to GDK have a look at the code of helloworld example first, it will teach you some basics.

 Bugs
 ----